 - Due dates for when I need to email sponsored content for approval, and “go-live” dates for said content.
 When working with a brand to promote things on Charmed by Camille, I’m usually given specific deadlines and ranges of go-live dates.

-- Client shoots for K+C Collective.
-Once we have a contract signed, I make sure color-block cells to indicate client photo shoot days on my digital calendar.
+- Client shoots.
+Once I’m hired to produce shoot, I make sure color-block cells to indicate client photo shoot days on my digital calendar.
 These are always priority dates, so I adjust other things like blog posts and what not around them.

 - Any random to-dos that I may have in the moment and will probably forget later.
 This can range from anything like a blog post topic idea or a reminder that I want to post a certain photo for something on Instagram that day.